walkerning/nics_fix/README.md

 Examples
 ------------

-See `examples/mlp.py` for a simple example of a 1-hidden-layer fixed-point MLP tested on Mnist.
+### Configurations

-See `examples/config_fix_wag.yaml.sample` for a example of fixed-point configuration.
+* See `examples/config_fix_wag.yaml.sample` for a example of fixed-point configuration.

-See `examples/config_strategy_noise.yaml.sample` for a example of strategy configuration, using the pre-defined `NoiseStrategy`.
+* See `examples/config_strategy_noise.yaml.sample` for a example of strategy configuration, using the pre-defined `NoiseStrategy`.

+### Datasets

+* See `examples/mnist/mlp.py` for a simple example of a shallow fixed-point MLP on Mnist.
+* See `examples/cifar10/cifar10_train.py` for an example of a simple fixed-point CNN on Cifar10.

-Try `python mlp.py --cfg config_fix_wag.yaml.sample`.
+Try `cd examples/mnist && python mlp.py --cfg ../config_fix_wag.yaml.sample`.

 Other
 ------------